FAQ

 How can Carbon Measures ensure global adoption?

 An important first step is being global from the onset.
-Carbon Measures will be purposeful in bringing on members from around the world, to engage through global policymaking processes like COP to ensure global support is built alongside the development of the framework.
+Carbon Measures is being purposeful in bringing on members from around the world, to engage through global policymaking processes like COP to ensure global support is built alongside the development of the framework.

 We believe a globally consistent carbon accounting framework will ensure a common understanding of emissions.
 With that underpinning, each jurisdiction would set its own product-level carbon intensity standards for products sold within its borders.